 The elevated position of the Bolaven Plateau is bringing forward a unique set of natural landmarks

 and cultural aspects.
-Laos’ sole region is a paradise for coffee enthusiasts as well
+This Laos region is a paradise for coffee enthusiasts as well

 home to some of the country’s most scenic and accessible waterfalls.

 WHY THIS TOUR?